 It won’t work for collections as there’s no concept of page numbers in them but for every other type of pull you’re good to go.

 You probably know already that when you use the Nifty Promo Control Panel to set up a pull, you set the number of items you want pulled and the page number to pull from.
 It’s that page number that the template file facility makes easy to change without needing to go back the control panel.

 Here’s a screenshot of the relevant part of the control panel

 When you upload a previously downloaded template file, you have the opportunity to increase the page number recorded in each feed by adding a number to it as shown in the screenshot below.

 At 20 per page and with Zazzle allowing us to reach around a 1000 products in any feed, you can get up to 50 pages – if there’s that many products meeting the criteria of your pull.

 Our recommendation is to have a bunch of template files that you cycle round, with each having variations of product themes to match with the boards they use.

-If you’ve gone as far as to have a different Pinterest account set for each of the three supported browsers (Firefox, Chrome and Vivaldi) then you’d have a bunch of template files for each.
+If you’ve gone as far as to have a different Pinterest account set for each of the four supported browsers (Firefox, Chrome, Vivaldi and Opera) then you’d have a bunch of template files for each.